Close

 Personal Tutors

 Every student is allocated a personal tutor.
 This is for pastoral care and for academic advice and support.
 A tutor is someone who takes an interest in your progress and your future career plans, helps you plan module choices and your summer project, and with whom you can discuss problems, academic or personal.
 Allocation of tutors will be made during Welcome Week.
-It would be helpful if you could email Sarah with information on your background, interests and career ambitions, if you have not sent this already.
+Please fill in this form to enable me to match you to a suitable tutor.

 Summer Project